Flight-Free-UK/flight_free_uk_website/source/posts/podcast-episode-8-stay-at-home-travel.html.markdown

 *You an apply the bucket list mentality.
 Whatever you're interested in: mountains, coast, nature, history, art, food, culture, cities – we've got it.
 Tailor your trip to what you're interested in – there's the scope to do that.
 We’re an island of nations so if you get bored with England, scoot over to Wales, Ireland.*

+### Flight Free UK:

 So will our intrepid travellers keep up the flight free challenge, even though this year has not worked out at all how we thought it might?

+### *Helen:*

-*Helen: I haven’t missed flying in the way that I thought I might miss it.
+*I haven’t missed flying in the way that I thought I might miss it.
 It feels a little bit like when I went vegetarian – I was just going to do it for a month and it wasn't very hard so I kept doing it, and that was four years ago.
 I’m wondering if it might be a similar feeling.
 I’ve already decided I’m going to do it again next year because I do feel like this year was a bit of a cheat – it wasn’t governed by choice in the same way as it was supposed to be.
 So definitely in for 2021 and after that, we’ll see if it still feels like something I want to carry on doing.*

 *There’s also something about restricting choice.
 We live in such a world of choice, it can be overwhelming.
 So there's something about restricting choice that is very liberating.
 If you can only travel overland or sea then that gives you a really curated palate of options, rather than having your options taken away, and that makes choosing easier and more exciting.
 If you reframe it that way it can feel very freeing rather than stifling.*

+### *Steph:*

-*Steph: I’m really sad the plans didn’t work out.
+*I’m really sad the plans didn’t work out.
 Most people have been disappointed this year, whether your wedding’s been cancelled or whatever – that’s what we're living with.
 But there's so much to discover on the doorstep that when I decided to scrap the whole central Asia part, the UK it is, I got that travel buzz.
 I haven’t seen the UK all that much and I'm really excited that life has given me the opportunity to explore those possibilities and I feel excited about that.
 I genuinely feel the same feeling of excitement, adventure and intrepid discovery that I would feel going anywhere.*

+### Flight Free UK:

 And that’s a really nice place to leave it.
 It’s been great to speak to two people who are so passionate about travel, and who have fully embraced the flight free challenge.
-Do find out more about them both online: Helen writes brilliantly for the Independent \[link], and Steph’s website Big World Small Pockets \[link] has some excellent content about travelling on a budget.
+Do find out more about them both online: Helen writes brilliantly [for the Independent](https://www.independent.co.uk/author/helen-coffey), and Steph’s website [Big World Small Pockets](https://www.bigworldsmallpockets.com) has some excellent content about travelling on a budget.
 Thank you Steph, and thanks Helen, for speaking to us, and thanks for listening.

 **You can listen to this full podcast, and access the rest of the series, at our [podcast page](https://flightfree.co.uk/podcast/).**